gtyagi2/tag-security/assessments/projects/rook/self-assessment.md

 4. The kubelet calls the CSI RBD volume plugin to mount the volume in the app
 5. The volume is now available for reads and writes.

+A ReadWriteOnce volume can be mounted on one node at a time.

 #### Shared File System Example

+In the diagram above, the flow to create a applications with a RWX volume is:

+1. The (purple) app creates a PVC to request storage
+2. The PVC defines the CephFS storage class (sc) for provisioning the storage
+3. K8s calls the Ceph-CSI CephFS provisioner to create the CephFS subvolume
+4. The kubelet calls the CSI CephFS volume plugin to mount the volume in the app
+5. The volume is now available for reads and writes.

+A ReadWriteMany volume can be mounted on multiple nodes for your application to use.

 #### Block Storage Example